picodata/picodata/CONTRIBUTING.md

 ```
 _Note_: Python versions <=3.9 such as the one provided by the older `Xcode Developer Tools` will not work.

-If the `python3` executable is provided by Homebrew, skip the following part and jump to `pipenv` installation.
+If the `python3` executable is provided by Homebrew, skip the following part and jump to `poetry` installation.
 Otherwise, that needs to be fixed.
 Let's find out the local Homebrew installation details:

 ```shell